PROBLEM SOLVING HOT ROD CHASSIS PARTS FOR OVER 40 YEARS.

-We've added an upper mounting kit for Shockwaves which includes longer spacers (necessary when the mounting plates are widened to fit the air spring bellows) and hardware.
-One spacer is threaded 1/2-13 and is bolted to one mounting plate using a 1" bolt.
-The 5" bolt goes through the other upper mount, through the other spacer, through the Shockwave, and threads into the threaded spacer.
-The spacers can be welded to the upper mounting plates for additional support.
+We've added an upper mounting kit for Shockwaves which includes longer spacers (necessary when the mounting plates are widened to fit the air spring bellows), gussets, and 5/8" upper mounting hardware.
+The spacers and gussets are to be welded to the upper mounting plates for additional support.
 The add-on price accounts for the removal of the upper coil-over mounting hardware.

-This unique kit has laser-cut slits that let you fold the crossmember pieces by hand.
+All kits (except the 62-1/2" kit) are now shipped as two CNC formed pieces which nest together.
+Control arm mounts are now formed as well.
 Rack mounts are incorporated into the crossmember design and rotate the rack back 20° to get the input shaft lower.
 Stock, manual or power racks or later model Mustang II or T-Bird power racks can be used.
 The later power rack will require the Power Rack Spacer and longer bolts, as described in the power rack mount spacer section.
 The rack is positioned so the bellows will clear most aftermarket full A-Arms (such as Heidt’s, Total Cost Involved, Fatman, etc).
 Anti-dive is built into the upper bracket.

 Either manual or power steering can be used and the passenger side mount has a slot to take the later model power rack.
 As with all Mustang II aftermarket crossmembers, spacers must be used with the later (Fox-body) power rack.
 These spacers are available from Welder Series as #24410.

-These kits are designed to lower a frame.
+These kits are designed to lower the front of the vehicle.
 Additional work might be required to keep a frame at the stock ride height.

 If you specify a welded kit, the corner-to-corner welds are neat but not ground.
-The upper towers are supplied flat, because they are much easier to trim before they’re formed.
+The front and rear faces of the upper towers are formed.